laurenchen0631/English-Learning/TOELF TPO/Writing/TPO 2/Integrated.md

 ## Reviews
 The reading and the lecture are both about to start a new project by assembling a group of people into a team.
 The author of the reading feels that assembling a group positively help to develop projects, whereas the lecturer challenges the claims made by the author.
 Put simply, the lecturer is of the opinion *~~of~~* that it causes devastating troubles.

-To begin with, the author suggests that more people represent wider range of knowledge and more resource.
+To begin with, the author **argues** that more people represent wider range of knowledge and more resource.
 The article mentions that this advantage boost their efficiency **of** the task.
 This specific idea is challenged by the lecturer.
 He claims that the group, in contrast, hamper the progress.
 Additionally, he says that it is hard to reconcile all **opinions** of all members **in** a group.

 Secondly, the writer suggests that more creative solutions can be **hatched**.
 In the article, it is said that the a willingly take the risk to **conceive** brilliant **solutions** compared to an individual.
 The lecture, however, rebuts this by mentioning there is alway someone owns the **considerable** influence.
 He elaborates this by bringing up the point that influential people in the group primarily manipulate all ideas and lead to **the fact that** most of opinions are ignored.